-- Students who sustain injuries or experiences illness are encouraged to contact their personal physician for follow-up care. - If a student witnesses an accident they should contact a college employee immediately who in turn will contact security or one of the Deans to assist in implementing the appropriate procedures. - Students are asked not to provide transportation for injured or ill persons.
+- aged to contact their personal physician for follow-up care. - If a student witnesses an accident they should contact a college employee immediately who in turn will contact security or one of the Vice Presidents to assist in implementing the appropriate procedures. - Students are asked not to provide transportation for injured or ill persons.
 However, if a student chooses to do so, they do so at their own risk and liability. - Contact Student Services to make arrangements for a family member to be notified to transport them for medical attention. - Students should not hesitate to call EMS in the event of a serious illness or accident.